-FPT_TST_EXT.2.1 The TSF shall fail self-testing if a certificate is used for self-tests and the corresponding certificate is deemed invalid.

-Certificates may optionally be used for self-tests (FPT_TST_EXT.1.1).
-This element must be included in the ST if certificates are used for self-tests.
-If “code signing for integrity verification” is selected in FIA_X509_EXT.2.1, FPT_TST_EXT.2 must be included in the ST.

-Validity is determined by the certification path and the expiration date.
-If the self-test is executed as part of TOE initialization (e.g. boot), there is no expectation of a revocation status check as the necessary functionality, configuration, or infrastructure required to perform such check might not be available.

 Trusted Update (FPT_TUD_EXT)

-FPT_TUD_EXT.2 Trusted Update based on certificates
+FPT_TUD_EXT.2 Trusted Update Based on Certificates

-FPT_TUD_EXT.2 Trusted Update based on certificates
+FPT_TUD_EXT.2 Trusted Update Based on Certificates

-FPT_TUD_EXT.2.1 The TSF shall not install an update if the code signing certificate is deemed invalid.
+FPT_TUD_EXT.2.1 The TSF shall check the validity of the code signing certificate before installing each update.

+FPT_TUD_EXT.2.2 If revocation information is not available for a certificate in the trust chain that is not a trusted certificate designated as a trust anchor, the TSF shall [selection: not install the update, allow the Administrator to choose whether to accept the certificate in these cases].

-FPT_TUD_EXT.2.2 When the certificate is deemed invalid because the certificate has expired, the TSF shall [selection: allow the Administrator to choose whether to accept the certificate in these cases, accept the certificate, not accept the certificate].
+FPT_TUD_EXT.2.3 If the certificate is deemed invalid because the certificate has expired, the TSF shall [selection: allow the Administrator to choose whether to install the update in these cases, not accept the certificate].

-Certificates may optionally be used for code signing of system software updates (FPT_TUD_EXT.1.3).
-This element must be included in the ST if certificates are used for validating updates.
-If “code signing for system software updates” is selected in FIA_X509_EXT.2.1, FPT_TUD_EXT.2 must be included in the ST. The use of X.509 certificates is not applicable if only published hashes are supported for trusted updates.
+FPT_TUD_EXT.2.4 If the certificate is deemed invalid for reasons other than expiration or revocation information being unavailable, the TSF shall not install the update.

+This component must be included in the ST if “X.509 digital signature mechanism” is selected in FPT_TUD_EXT.1.3

+Validity is determined in accordance with FIA_X509_EXT.1/Rev.

-Validity is determined by the certification path, the expiration date, and the revocation status in accordance with FIA_X509_EXT.1/Rev. For expired certificates the author of the ST selects whether the certificate shall be accepted, rejected or the choice is left to the Administrator to accept or reject the certificate.
+It is acceptable to provide a manual method for an administrator to provide revocation information (e.g. CRL upload) in addition to retrieving revocation information automatically in accordance with FIA_X509_EXT.1/Rev and FIA_X509_EXT.2.
+It is expected that current updates are signed using current (not expired) certificates that will be valid at least until the next expected update.
+However, an administrator may desire to install previous updates that are signed by expired certificates.
+To indicate support for this practice, the author of the ST selects whether the certificate shall be accepted, rejected, or the choice is left to the Administrator to accept or reject the certificate.

 Security Management (FMT)